Saturday, August 5, 2023

 2023 May 26-27, Lawrenceburg, TN. and Decatur, AL. Adventures

-Friday, May 26, we rode Lawrenceburg to Goodwill, where we bought 2 pairs of Niki Shorts.
+On Friday, May 26, we rode from Lawrenceburg to Goodwill, where we purchased two pairs of Niki Shorts.

 We rode to the Amish in Etheridge, where we bought a carton of fresh eggs, homemade butter, Homemade chocolate candy with peanuts, and a bag of peanuts.
 We bought a head of cabbage, some green onions, and two gallons of strawberries.

-We stopped at Krogers for 8 cases of diet Mountain Dews, 4 instances of Sprite Zeroes, and a couple frozen pizzas.
+We stopped at Kroger's for eight cases of Diet Mountain Dews, four instances of Sprite Zeros, and a couple of frozen pizzas.

-We stopped at Long John Silvers for fish and shrimp, which we took home.
+We stopped at Long John Silver's for fish and shrimp, which we took home to eat.

 Ate our dinner and put all the veggies in the refrigerator.